-Fast facts about daylight saving time
+Check out these fast facts about daylight saving time.

 It's almost time to spring forward!
 Daylight saving time 2021 begins at 2 a.m. local time on Sunday, March 14, meaning you'll set your clock to 3 a.m. at that point.